woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 Luckily we have a flag to look at the log of the entire repository.

 #### all
-Using the `--all` flag, this will show the git log, including all the commits from every branch you might have in the respository.
+The `--all` flag shows the `git log`; including all the commits from every branch you have in the repository.
 We will also be combining this flag with all previous flags to get the best overview of a project.
 (In my opnion)
 ```bash
 git log --oneline --graph --all